multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 With a [cold cache](#cold_cache) and using software installations located on a local SSD disk, the start-up time of TensorFlow roughly doubles to ~4.3 seconds.

-These timings will be our reference point going forward.
+These times will be our reference points going forward.

 ### Parallel file systems